When Indigenous Women Win

 Avocados need 11 times more water than a native pine forest does.
 Now it was clear that logging near the town’s springs would pollute whatever drinking water was left.

-In other parts of Michoacán, low labor costs, fertile volcanic soil, and predictable rain has enabled the state to account for 80% of the country’s avocado production.
-And the market for these delectable orbs of green gold was rapidly growing.
+In other parts of Michoacán, low labor costs, fertile volcanic soil, and predictable rain have enabled the state to account for 80 percent of the country’s avocado production.
+And the market for these delectable orbs of “green gold” was rapidly growing.
 According a 2017 report from the USDA Foreign Agricultural Service, Michoacán has become the world’s largest avocado supplier, accounting for four of every five avocados eaten in the U.S.

 Cherán’s homes and businesses survive by getting water piped from freshwater springs in the hills above town.
 Throughout those hillsides, acres of oak and pine prevent erosion, reduce sediment in the water, and filter pollutants before they reach the water supply.
 The Purépecha also harvest wild mushrooms and plants for traditional foods and medicines.
 “The forest provides water, clean air, and a way of life,” says Leticia Enriquez, a Cherán native.

 For about a year before the resistance movement began, illegal loggers took thousands of trees out of Cherán.
 Estimates range from 150 truckloads a day to as high as 500.
 According to one study, conducted by a local university in 2016, two-thirds of Cheran’s 31,450 acres of forest were destroyed between 2006 and 2012.
 David Romero, manager of the town’s communal resin refinery, told me that when he and some associates walked into the forests to investigate the damage, they were driven away by gunfire.